Scale-by-scale energy transfers in bubbly flows: The K arm an-Howarth-Monin Relation

 The first two terms are identical after averaging over the entire box, and the last two terms correspond to the first and third term of eq. \eqref{eq:qcontri} (with an extra minus sign here).
 Therefore, we can write,

-By writing the $\mathcal{Q}$ contribution like this, we cleanly separate the mean contribution (from $r=0$) and the $r>0$ contributions.
-In particular, the nonlinear term can be written as divergence of a third-order structure function.
-The nonlinear contribution, $\mathcal{N}$ is given by,
+By writing the $\mathcal{Q}$ contribution like this, we relate the large-scale contributions (left-side) with the \textit{residual} contributions (right-side in brackets).
+Further, the nonlinear term can be written as divergence of a third-order structure function,

 Consider now the following expression,

 The expansion of the above term gives us 8 terms,

 Note that the first and last terms cancel exactly after averaging.
 Terms 2 and 7 also vanish because of incompressiblity constraint.
 The remaining terms can be seen to be exactly $4\mathcal{N}$, by noting that,